Chairman & Founder

 Frank S. Faverzani

-Frank is a third year SFS undergraduate studying International Politics, Security Studies, and Arabic.
-Frank's academic focus is in Middle East security.
-His research interests include proxy conflict, energy and climate security.
+Frank is a third year SFS undergraduate studying International History, Middle East Studies, and Arabic.
+Frank's academic focus is in post-colonial Middle East history.
+His research interests include British influence on post-colonial Arab militaries, specifically the Arab Legion and the 1948 Arab-Israeli Conflict.
+His other academic interests include proxy conflict and energy security.
 Outside of GDS, he is a member of the Georgetown Men's Squash Team.

 Chief Operating Officer